How To Prepare Your Team For Customer Service Training

 That's a pretty uninspiring list of reasons to sign up for a class.
 Unfortunately, most of the employees who come to customer service training aren't really sure why they're there.

-My experience in the corporate world suggests this is pretty much the norm.
+My experience in the corporate world is similar.

-Very rarely does someone attend because they're trying to solve a specific problem.
+Very rarely does someone attend training to solve a specific problem.
 It's unusual for someone to read the course description and work out exactly what they hope to learn.

 That’s a big miss, because learning is fundamentally about solving problems.